wanda-carlson/wanda-carlson/README.md

 - 👋 Hi, I’m @wanda-carlson.
 I write papers about papers.
-- And read about news.
+- And read about news and football.